Samuel-collab/Team_14_App/README.md

 ```
  Top level of project folder:
 ├── .gitignore             # Git ignore file
+├── .firebaserc            # Refer to our team firebase
+├── .firease.json          # firebase JSON file
+├── .firease.indexes.json  # firebase JSON file
+├── .firestore.rules       # firebase rules
+├── 404.html               # page not found 404 error
 ├── index.html             # landing HTML file, this is what users see when you come to url
+├── login.html             # login HTML file, this what users see when you click on the user button in the footer
+├── main.html              # main HTML file, this is what users see after logging in
+├── parklistEDIT.html      # parklist HTML file, this is what users see when you click on the parklist button
+├── parkDetail.html        # parkDetail HTML file, this is what users see when you click on the park link
+├── parkrReview.html       # parkReview HTML file, this is what users see when you click on the see parkReview icon
+├── ratepage.html          # parkReview HTML file, this is what users see when you click on the  rate button
+├── parkFacility.html      # parkReview HTML file, this is what users see when you click on the see parkReview icon
 └── README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo